 William Kirtley CV

-International arbitrator William Kirtley, principal of Aceris Law, is a Franco-American Harvard, Columbia and Sorbonne-trained lawyer with nearly two decades of experience specialising in international commercial arbitration, investor-State arbitration and international construction arbitration at the highest level.
+International arbitrator William Kirtley, Managing Partner of Aceris Law, is a Franco-American Harvard, Columbia and Sorbonne-trained lawyer with nearly two decades of experience specializing in international commercial arbitration, investor-State arbitration and international construction arbitration at the highest level.
 He is a member of the New York Bar, the Washington, D.C., Bar, and an inactive French Avocat à la Cour.
-He has served in arbitrations in disputes on all continents, under the UNCITRAL, ICC, ICSID, SCC, LCIA, JAMS, ICDR, CICA, CIArb, PCA, SIAC, DIAC, AFA and other arbitration rules.
+He has served in arbitrations in disputes on five continents, under the UNCITRAL, ICC, ICSID, SCC, LCIA, JAMS, ICDR, CICA, CIArb, PCA, SIAC, DIAC, AFA and other arbitration rules.
 He is highly-ranked by the Legal 500, Leader's League and other prestigious rankings.
 Previously a Partner at a well-regarded Paris arbitration boutique, he was a member of the international arbitration practice groups of Shearman & Sterling LLP and Salans (now Dentons), after serving as an American Peace Corps Volunteer for two years in the Ivory Coast and working at the United Nations International Criminal Tribunal for Rwanda.
 He has won a variety of awards, including awards for outstanding character.

-Aceris Law - Partner
+Aceris Law - Managing Partner

-Partner at the arbitration boutique Aceris Law, focusing on commercial, investment and construction arbitrations, as well as public international law disputes.
+Managing Partner at the arbitration boutique Aceris Law, focusing on commercial, investment and construction arbitrations, as well as public international law disputes.
 Has served in ICC, LCIA, ICSID, SCC, UNCITRAL, SIAC, ICDR, JAMS, SCC and other ad hoc arbitrations, under public international law, English law, Swiss law, French law, Turkish law, United Arab Emirates law, Moldovan law, Singapore law, Malaysian law, Mexican law, Mauritanian law, various American laws (including the laws of California, Texas and Washington), Canadian law, Saudi Arabian law, Liberian law, Spanish law, Brazilian law, Angolan law, OHADA law, German law, Hong Kong law, Albanian law, Bulgarian law, Filipino law, Japanese law, Russian law and Romanian law, amongst others.

 DK AARPI – Partner